Glossary term

 Key Takeaways

-- Credit mix refers to the variety of credit account types in a consumer's file.
+• Credit mix refers to the range of account types in a credit file.

-- Credit mix is one of several factors that may influence a credit score.
+• It is one of several factors that can affect a credit score.

-- Credit mix matters less than core factors such as payment history and credit utilization ratio.
+• Credit mix usually matters less than payment history and credit utilization ratio.

-- A stronger credit mix is generally a byproduct of normal borrowing over time, not something that should usually be manufactured for its own sake.
+• A stronger mix is normally a byproduct of normal borrowing over time, not a reason to open unnecessary accounts.

 How Credit Mix Works